 - Vary for Images is currently not compatible with Cache Reserve.

-- Requests to will not use Cache Reserve.
+- Requests to R2 public buckets linked to a zone’s domain will not use Cache Reserve.
 Enabling Cache Reserve for the connected zone will use Cache Reserve only for requests not destined for the R2 bucket.

 Like the standard CDN, Cache Reserve also uses the